krembas/playing-with-hug/README.md

 # Playing with HUG

 Do you know [hug](http://www.hug.rest)?
-It's an brilliant, tiny (yet powerful) python3 miniframework for rapid creation of REST API-based apps with optional CLI interface (may be used also locally - as a tools:).
+It's a brilliant, tiny (yet powerful) python3 miniframework for rapid creation of REST API-based apps with optional CLI interface (may be used also locally - as a tools:).

 This repo contains a results of a "recuitment task" I've completed some time ago that uses *hug* as the "solution engine" and demonstrates most of *hug* features at a glance :)